SproutAOSP/manifest/README.md

-### SproutAOSP
+### RadeonOS

-This is the manifest for SproutAOSP
+This is the manifest for RadeonOS

 To sync and build

--> repo init -u https://github.com/SproutAOSP/manifest.git -b 6
+-> repo init -u https://github.com/RadeonOS/manifest.git -b 6

 -> repo sync ( if on slower network then repo sync -f -j1 )